Wagga Wagga New South Wales 2650

 Wiradjuri Reserve is located along the Mururmbidgee River, just minutes from the city centre.
 The concrete boat ramp is the ideal place to launch your boat and enjoy fishing in the river.

-The Wiradjuri Walking Track also winds its way through the reserve, alongside the Murrumbidgee.
+The Wiradjuri Walking Track also winds its way through the reserve, alongside the Murrumbidgee for all to enjoy.